mimoduo/mimogear/docs/postcss/variables.md

 #Variables

 Variables are housed within the configuration.js file within the root of Mimogear.
-This provides the additional benefit of being able to use these variables outside postcss such as the gulpfile.
+This location provides the additional benefit of being able to use these variables outside postcss such as the gulpfile.
 The downside of this method is that every time a variable is changed, the gulp task will have to be re-run for the changes to take effect.

 * **fonts**
   * font-family